newhousem/movie-project/README.md

 ![alt text](/Images/Number%20of%20Movies%20vs%20Runtime%20Minutes%20Ranges.png)

- However, the number of movies in each runtime range affects the average rating mean across each group of runtimes.
+ However, the number of movies in each runtime range affects the average rating mean.

 ## Budget vs. Profit